microsoft/DirectXTex/ReadMe.txt

 The source is written for Visual Studio 2013 or 2015.
 It is recommended that you make use of VS 2013 Update 5 or VS 2015 Update 3 and Windows 7 Service Pack 1 or later.

-DDSTextureLoader\
-    This contains a streamlined version of the DirectX SDK sample DDSWithoutD3DX11 texture loading code for a simple light-weight runtime DDS loader.
-This version only supports Direct3D 11 and performs no runtime pixel data conversions (i.e. 24bpp legacy DDS files always fail).
-This is ideal for runtime usage, and supports the full complement of Direct3D 11 texture resources (1D, 2D, volume maps, cubemaps, mipmap levels, texture arrays, BC formats, etc.).

-WICTextureLoader\
-    This contains a Direct3D 11 2D texture loader that uses WIC to load a bitmap (BMP, JPEG, PNG, HD Photo, or other WIC supported file container), resize if needed based on the current feature level (or by explicit parameter), format convert to a DXGI_FORMAT if required, and then create a 2D texture.
-Furthermore, if a Direct3D 11 device context is provided and the current device supports it for the given pixel format, it will auto-generate mipmaps.
-Note this does not support 1D textures, volume textures, cubemaps, or texture arrays.
-DDSTextureLoader is recommended for fully "precooked" textures for maximum performance and image quality, but this loader can be useful for creating simple 2D texture from standard image files at runtime.

-    Note: This function is not thread-safe if given a non-NULL device context for the auto-gen mip-map support.

 DirectXTex\
     This contains the DirectXTex library.
 This includes a full-featured DDS reader and writer